 TVA produces or obtains electricity from a diverse portfolio of energy sources, including solar, hydroelectric, wind, biomass, fossil fuel, and nuclear.
 In June 2019, TVA completed an Integrated Resource Plan (IRP) and associated Environmental Impact Statement (TVA, 2019).
 The IRP identified the various resources that TVA intends to use to meet the energy needs of the TVA region over the 20-year planning period while achieving TVA's objectives to deliver reliable, low-cost, and cleaner energy while reducing environmental impacts.
 The 2019 IRP anticipates growth of solar in all scenarios analyzed, with most scenarios anticipating 5,000-8,000 MW and one anticipating up to 14,000 MW.
-TVA has begun the process of updating its IRP and will issue a new plan in 2024.
+TVA will issue an updated IRP in 2024.
 With the demand for solar energy increasing, TVA has an expansion target of 10,000 MW of solar by 2035.

-Customer demand for cleaner energy prompted TVA to release a Request for Proposal (RFP) for renewable energy resources (TVA, 2020).
-The PPAs are needed to help TVA meet immediate needs for additional renewable generating capacity in response to customer demands and fulfill the renewable energy goals established in the 2019 IRP.
+Customer demand for cleaner energy prompted TVA to release a Request for Proposal (RFP) for renewable energy resources.
+The PPAs are needed to help TVA meet the needs for additional renewable energy in response to customer demands and fulfill the 10,000 MW of solar by 2035 target.
 The purpose of this Project is to construct a solar facility that provides cost-effective renewable energy consistent with the IRP and TVA goals.